Skip to content ↓

 Equipped for Success

 The learning environment for Sixth Form students allows them to work independently as well as under the guidance of our specialist teachers.
-Our job is to prepare students for the challenge of University, or the world of work.
+Our job is to prepare students for the challenge of university, or the world of work.
 Being independent is an essential skill that students will develop during their journey with us.

 Students have full access to the school library and its comprehensive careers section.
 There are specialist teaching areas for all subjects and all classrooms have interactive whiteboards.
 There are seven computer rooms and most classrooms have access to computers.
 Laptops (networked and with internet) are available throughout the school.
 Students are encouraged to bring their own devices so that they can access their school work throughout all areas of school.